In the City of Gosnells, 16.9% of workers were Technicians and Trades Workers, compared to 20.4% in Western Australia.

 - A larger percentage of local workers employed as Sales Workers (11.8% compared to 8.8%)

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (10.9% compared to 12.9%)

-The largest changes in the jobs held by the in the City of Gosnells workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the City of Gosnells between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+656 local workers)

 - Sales Workers (+220 local workers)